 The New Mexico Rail Runner (NMRX) is a commuter rail system serving the metropolitan areas of Albuquerque and Santa Fe, New Mexico.
 The train service operates between Albuquerque and Santa Fe seven days a week.

-You’ll know you’re at the Rail Runner’s northern terminal (Santa Fe Railyard) when you notice bustling activity—an active farmers market, restaurants and cafés, and a range of retail offerings.
-Rail runner fare is $9 per person for a one way ticket.
+You’ll know you’re at the Rail Runner’s northern terminal (Santa Fe Depot) when you notice bustling activity—an active farmers market, restaurants and cafés, and a range of retail offerings.
+Rail Runner fares vary based on number of zones travelled.

 Happy Santa Fe Trails To You